apache/jena-site/content/documentation/notes/datasetgraph.md

 If `begin`, `commit` and `end` are supported (which is normally the case) `supportsTransactions` returns true.

-If, further, `abort` is suported, then `supportsTransactionAbort` is true.
+If, further, `abort` is supported, then `supportsTransactionAbort` is true.

 ### General hierarchy